wiesenthal/htmlchemy/README.md

-# Persuagents
+# HTMLchemy

-Persuagents is a project created during the Agents UX hackathon at AGI House on September 14, 2024.
+HTMLchemy is a project created during the Agents UX hackathon at AGI House on September 14, 2024.

 ## Tech Stack